 And it will.
 Because, unbeknownst to you, your only value to him is your current utility, and once that falters or you come to your senses long enough to assert your individuality, he will have no further use for you.

 Toxic narcissists are unable to love authentically and are instead wholly agenda-driven.
 The person underneath the façade is a cold and calculating abuser – disingenuous by default – and you will have fallen headfirst into a trap.
 You’ll be tricked into playing a specially-designated role that has nothing to do with you and absolutely everything to do with him.
 The narcissist then proceeds to exploit all of your resources and to project his emptiness and aggression onto you in an attempt to ease his own suffering.

 It will be difficult to separate yourself from the unreality to which you now find yourself complicit.
 The narcissist leans on you so hard that you feel flattered to be his lifeline.
 But while you cherish this special connection you share, you will start to feel drained by its intensity.

-He may frequently tell you how much he loves you, yet you will feel anxious and uncertain -as if walking on eggshells- and less and less like yourself.
-Because by now he will have started to take issue with your looks, your hobbies, even your most cherished assets.
+He may frequently tell you how much he loves you, yet you will feel anxious and uncertain – as if walking on eggshells – and less and less like yourself.
+Because by now he will have started to take issue with your looks, your interests, and even your most cherished possessions.